soyboyxyx702/codechallengedns/README.md

 Implementation:

 The approach was to figure out where are we getting the list of DNS servers from.
-By specifying the DNS server that performs the custom behavior of returning public UP for myip.opendns.com, as a configuration setting/ environment variable, we return the custom DNS server instead of specified DNS servers list at `root/@` for `myip.opendns.com`
+By specifying the DNS server that performs the custom behavior of returning public IP for myip.opendns.com, as a configuration setting/ environment variable, we return the custom DNS server instead of specified DNS servers list stored in `root/@` for `myip.opendns.com`

 Configuration: